RigsOfRods/docs.rigsofrods.org/source/terrain-creation/object-format.md

 `endmesh`: closes the actual mesh box

-You can also use the option `stdfriction` with this syntax.
+## Friction

+Defined inside of a `beginbox` or `beginmesh`, this sets the friction of a collision mesh or box.
+If not defined the default groundmodel used will be `concrete`.

+`frictionconfig name-groundmodel.cfg`

+Optional, loads a custom groundmodel config.
+Use this if you want to use a groundmodel not specified in [ground_models.cfg](https://github.com/RigsOfRods/rigs-of-rods/blob/master/resources/skeleton/config/ground_models.cfg).

+`name-groundmodel.cfg` is the name of your groundmodel config file.

+`stdfriction name`  or `usefriction name`

+Where `name` is either `concrete`, `asphalt`,`gravel`, `rock`, `ice`, `snow`, `metal`, `grass` or `sand`: this will set the type of friction the collision mesh or box will do.
+The physical parameters of these standard friction materials are defined in the configuration file [ground_models.cfg](https://github.com/RigsOfRods/rigs-of-rods/blob/master/resources/skeleton/config/ground_models.cfg).

-For example, if you have made a road object in 3D and you want to give it an asphalt friction, give it an odef file like this one:
+For example, if you have made a road object and you want to give it an asphalt friction, give it an odef file like this one:

 ```
-mr_road.mesh
+example_road.mesh
 1, 1, 1

 beginmesh
-mesh mr_road.mesh
+mesh example_road.mesh
 stdfriction asphalt
 endmesh

 end
 ```

+A friction settings tool can be accesed in-game through the Tools tab of the Top Menubar.
+Use this to check if the friction is correctly applied to the object.

 ## Animations